rafael-santiago/zacarias/doc/MANUAL.md

 # ![Z](https://github.com/rafael-santiago/zacarias/blob/main/etc/zc_logo.png "Zacarias password manager") Zacarias - user's guide

 ``Zacarias`` is a password manager with ``kernel-mode`` powers.
-It is suitable for "paranoid" users that do not like the idea of having a simple user application encrypting/decrypting your passwords sit on ``user-space`` sending their passwords to clipboard.
-A simple user application that can be accessible from other applications or even easily debugged, probed, logged, hooked, swapped out from memory etc. You prefer mitigating those issues by letting ``kernel`` takes the control during some critical parts of your passwords management.
+It is suitable for users concerned about secrecy.
+People that do not like the idea of having a simple user application encrypting/decrypting your passwords sit on ``user-space`` sending their passwords to clipboard.
+A simple user application that can be accessible from other applications or even easily debugged, probed, logged, hooked, swapped out from memory etc. You prefer mitigating those issues by letting ``kernel`` takes the control during some critical parts of your passwords management process.

-As you may know the name ``Zacarias`` means ``the Lord recalled``. ``Lord`` here relates to the ``kernel`` of your operating system.
+As you may know the name ``Zacarias`` means ``the Lord recalled``, ``the Lord remembers``. ``Lord`` here relates to the ``kernel`` of your operating system.
 Only it will access directly your password database, never ever the ``user-space`` portion.
-In this sense if we got a leak, this leak will be less harmful.
+In this sense, if we got a leak, this leak will be less harmful.

 ## Contents
 - [How Zacarias works](#how-zacarias-works)